 Inside the Nether Fortress in Minecraft

 Once you find a Nether Fortress, make sure you have all the necessary supplies to battle your way through it and gather resources effectively.
 If you don’t have access to high-level supplies, be sure to have an iron sword, stone pickaxe, and lots of food, at the very least.

 Explore the fortress thoroughly.
 You may not find much in some fortresses, but occasionally, you may luck out and find a nether wart plantation.
 They’re usually behind a blaze spawner or staircase.

 Also, look out for wither skeletons.

-They may be scary at first but remember that they move incredibly slow.
+They may be scary at first but remember that they move incredibly slowly.
 These bony foes can’t go through a 2-blocks high passage, too, so it’s easy to form barriers.

 If you find a fortress that you’d like to use for farming, consider building a portal on the premises.
 Having a portal in a fortress saves you time when you want to farm Nether resources, and gives you a quick way to return to the Overworld.

 How Deep Is a Nether Fortress?

 Nether Fortresses are generally made up of two levels: bridges and corridors.